hsutter/gcpp/README.md

 - well tested, so expect bugs.

-_**gcpp will not ever**_ trace the whole C++ heap, incur uncontrollable or global pauses, add a "finalizer" concept, permit object "resurrection," be recommended as a default allocator, or replace `unique_ptr` and `shared_ptr` -- we are very happy with C++'s current lifetime model, and the aim here is only to see if we can add a fourth fallback when today's options are insufficient to replace code we would otherwise have to write by hand in a custom way for each place we need it.
+_**gcpp will not ever**_ trace the whole C++ heap, incur uncontrollable or global pauses, add a "finalizer" concept, permit object "resurrection," be recommended as a default allocator, or replace `unique_ptr` and `shared_ptr` -- we are very happy with C++'s current lifetime model, and the aim here is only to see if we can add a fourth fallback when today's options are insufficient to replace code we would otherwise have to write by hand in a custom way every time we need it.

 ## Target use cases